OfekShochat/0xA2_chessengine/README.md

 also known by MCαβ (monte carlo alpha beta, see https://www.chessprogramming.org/MC%CE%B1%CE%B2)

 ## current workings ##
-1. convert my hdh5 keras files to pb tensorflow files with tensorflow 2.x. (tf.compat.v1.keras.backends.get_session() doesnt work)
+1. convert my hdh5 keras files to pb tensorflow files with tensorflow 2.x. (now trying tf.compat.v1.keras.backend.get_session())
 2. when writing "position " and then "fen" or something else it finds the first, "position" and then in the next iteration it makes cmd to "fen" for some reason.

 if you know how to do something from the above let me know on issues with the "solution" label!